sakthiyadharshini/passport-automation-system/README.txt

 7. As the site is designed in tamil the file format should be stored in utf-8 format.
 Xampp server suits the best for compiling and executing the php code.
 Phpmyadmin supports in the creation and maintenance of mysql database and tables.

-The project was developed as a part of the curriculum for the course IP lab(CS405).